What you see: A smeary white crust on your aged cheddar. You may be paranoid that it’s mold.

 It’s OK to eat cheese with white stuff — if the white stuff is calcium lactate crystals!

 In the image above, we have a white crystal formation that might fool you into a moldy panic.
 But, similar to the white “tyrosine” dots in parmesan and other aged Dutch and Italian cheese, the smear of crystals atop some aged cheddar and other varieties is simply evidence of some cheesy chemistry.

-During an early step in cheesemaking, bacteria turn milk sugar (lactose), into lactic acid.
+During an early step in cheesemaking, milk sugar (lactose) becomes lactic acid.
 Then:

 Lactic acid + the calcium that naturally occurs in milk = calcium lactate.